kdeldycke/awesome-iam/README.md

 * [Introduction to JSON Web Tokens](https://jwt.io/introduction/) - Get up to speed on JWT with this article.
 * [Using JSON Web Tokens as API Keys](https://auth0.com/blog/using-json-web-tokens-as-api-keys/) - Compared to API keys, JWTs offers granular security, homogenous auth architecture, decentralized issuance, OAuth2 compliance, debuggability, expiration control, device management.
+* [Managing a Secure JSON Web Token Implementation](https://cursorblog.com/managing-a-secure-json-web-token-implementation/) - JWT has all sorts of flexibility that make it hard to use well.
 * [Blacklisting JSON Web Token API Keys](https://auth0.com/blog/blacklist-json-web-token-api-keys/) - On token invalidation.
 * [Stop using JWT for sessions](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/), and [Why your "solution" doesn't work](http://cryto.net/%7Ejoepie91/blog/2016/06/19/stop-using-jwt-for-sessions-part-2-why-your-solution-doesnt-work/) - Stateless JWT [tokens cannot be invalidated or updated](https://news.ycombinator.com/item?id=18354141), and will introduce either size issues or security issues depending on where you store them.
 Stateful JWT tokens are functionally the same as session cookies, but without the battle-tested and well-reviewed implementations or client support.
 * [JWT.io](https://jwt.io) - Allows you to decode, verify and generate JWT.